Wahbah al-Zuhayli: Islamic international law

 Zuhayli also argued that Islamic law maintains that non-combatants must not be killed during a war and that property damage is prohibited unless it is limited to that which directly relates to military combat.
 He also argued that war must never be waged to force non-Muslims to convert to Islam or for account of their religion, but only in relation to aggression.
 He bewailed the thesis of Samuel P. Huntington relating to the clash of civilizations and instead affirmed that the Qur'an praises the diversity of humanity.

 Teachers and students

-Some of Zuhayli's religious teachers include: